 We all seek for a greater meaning in life, a higher purpose that can make us feel good every day.
 I feel good when someone I work with has an insight about how to improve their life and their team.
 I can tell when the insight comes because they silently look up, and they have a faint smile on their face.
 It is an amazing reward to see that glimpse in their eyes when they finally decipher it.

 As a writer, it is always invigorating when people tell me how something I wrote touched their life.
 I want to cultivate this in a profession, and Leadership Coaching is the way for me to do it.
-I want to support new and seasoned leaders to become the best version of themselves and use that strength to shape the world for the better.
+I want to support young and seasoned leaders to become the best version of themselves and use that strength to shape the world for the better.
 It could be a more engaged and productive corporate team, a more innovative network of students or young professionals, or an empowered group of charity workers.
 It could even be a better work-life balance for a family.
 What matters the most is that the change is positive for the people involved.